andrlikjirka/4it359-todo-api/README.md

+# Week 1

+## exercise
+- install dotnet8.0
+- pick an IDE and install it
+- install git
+- create a new solution with a new console project working with console arguments
+- ensure the solution can be build and the executable works as expected.

+---

 It's completely fine to wait for the next class and ask if there is anything unclear.
 There is no weakly dead-line so you can postpone and implement any exercise a week later.

 # exercises - fork before use!